berkeley-cs61as/markdown-courseware/textbook/chapter11 Project 1 - Chatterbot/section01 Project 1 - Chatterbot.md

 sharing or copying other people's code (or code you find online) is considered cheating.
 The CS 61AS academic dishonesty policy can be found on the syllabus page.

-Before you submit, make sure your file loads without any error. **Submissions that do not load properly will receive *no credit*.**
+Before you submit, make sure your file loads without any errors. **Submissions that do not load properly will receive *no credit*.**

 If you have any questions, please ask on Piazza, in office hours, or during lab.